Shark Gillnet and Shark Hook sectors

 Survey-based estimates of revenue, costs and net economic returns (NER) in the GHTS are available for 2016–17, and preliminary estimates are available for 2017–18 and 2018–19 (Figures 12.11 and 12.12).
 In 2017–18, non–survey based estimates indicate that NER became negative, −$3.4 million, potentially a result of lower catch volume of gummy shark and higher unit fuel prices.
 In 2018–19, non–survey based estimates show a strong recovery, with NER estimated to reach $5.6 million, largely driven by a significant increase in fishing revenue from higher catch volumes and lower overall fishing costs.

-Significant spatial closures have been implemented in recent years to reduce the catch of protected species, primarily off the South Australian coast (see Chapter 8).
-This started with voluntary closures in 2009–10, followed by mandatory closures in 2010–11.
-As a result, fishing intensity relocated to other areas.
-Particularly affected were operators who had the full extent of their usual fishing grounds closed, and those who had to switch to use of hooks rather than gillnets in areas where gillnet closures are in place.
+Significant spatial closures implemented in recent years have resulted in fishing intensity relocating to other areas.
+Particularly affected were operators who had the full extent of their usual fishing grounds closed, and those who had to switch to the use of hooks rather than gillnets in areas where gillnet closures are in place.
 Some South Australian gillnet fishers also operate in the South Australian Rock Lobster Fishery, which is considered to be profitable (Econsearch 2014) and could have supported some SGSHS operators affected by the closures.
 These changes would have reduced the profitability of gillnet operations in South Australia, contributing to the negative NER in the GHTS following the closures.

 Performance against economic objective